 Written by Herald-News

-Funeral services were held Saturday, March 28, at the cultural center in Poplar.
-Interment was at St. Ann’s Cemetery in Poplar.
-Clayton Stevenson Memorial Chapel was entrusted with the arrangements.
+Funeral services were held Monday, May 4, at the Poplar Cultural Center.
+Interment was at the Riverside Catholic Cemetery in Brockton.
+Clayton Stevenson Memorial Chapel in Wolf Point was in charge of arrangements.